microsoft/fluent-plugin-azure-storage-append-blob/README.md

 ### auto_create_container

-This plugin create container if not exist when you set 'auto_create_container' to true.
+This plugin creates the Azure container if it does not already exist exist when you set 'auto_create_container' to true.
-Default: true
+The default value is `true`

 ### azure_object_key_format